genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/01_introduction.md

 ---

 Now that you have completed the [Quick Start](/getting-started/quick-start/) and are comfortable with the basics, we'll build an advanced application that will demonstrate more of the Genesis platform features.

+Before you get going, you will need a [full developer set-up](/getting-started/prerequisites/introduction/) for this exercise.
+Make sure you check the requirements and set up what is necessary.

 ## What you will build